valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 Type conversion from Valkey protocol replies (i.e., the replies from `server.call()` and `server.pcall()`) to Lua data types depends on the Valkey Serialization Protocol version used by the script.
 The default protocol version during script executions is RESP2.
-The script may switch the replies' protocol versions by calling the `redis.setresp()` function.
+The script may switch the replies' protocol versions by calling the `server.setresp()` function.

 Type conversion from a script's returned Lua data type depends on the user's choice of protocol (see the `HELLO` command).